awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 To start using an EC2 Fleet, you create a request that includes the total target capacity, On\-Demand capacity, Spot capacity, one or more launch specifications for the instances, and the maximum price that you are willing to pay\.
 The fleet request must include a launch template that defines the information that the fleet needs to launch an instance, such as an AMI, instance type, subnet or Availability Zone, and one or more security groups\.
 You can specify launch specification overrides for the instance type, subnet, Availability Zone, and maximum price you're willing to pay, and you can assign weighted capacity to each launch specification override\.

+The EC2 Fleet launches On\-Demand Instances when there is available capacity, and launches Spot Instances when your maximum price exceeds the Spot price and capacity is available\.

 If your fleet includes Spot Instances, Amazon EC2 can attempt to maintain your fleet target capacity as Spot prices change\.

 An EC2 Fleet request of type `maintain` or `request` remains active until it expires or you delete it\.
 When you delete a fleet of type `maintain` or `request`, you can specify whether deletion terminates the instances in that fleet\.
+Otherwise, the On\-Demand Instances run until you terminate them, and the Spot Instances run until they are interrupted or you terminate them\.

 **Topics**
 + [EC2 Fleet request states](#EC2-fleet-states)